Guide to Buying a Home in South Florida

 If you are working with a Realtor she can help familiarize you with the process – walk through the steps, give an overview of all the paperwork that will be required; explain the agency relationships; discuss financing options and give references for lenders (see the next section).

-1. How Much Can I Afford?
+1. How Much House Can I Afford?

 The hardest part of the home-buying process is figuring out what is affordable for you even if a bank is willing to lend more.